Sunfire (character): Fictional character biography

-Sunfire eventually regains is reputation and standing as Japan's prime hero and is invited by Black Panther to attend an international summit at Avengers Mountain.
+Sunfire eventually regains his reputation and standing as Japan's prime hero and is invited by Black Panther to attend an international summit at Avengers Mountain.
 He is also recruited by Jean Grey to help oppose the crazed Nate Grey from remaking the world in his image.

 In the Krakoan Age, Sunfire is one of the many mutants who relocates to the mutant nation of Krakoa.
 During the events of "King in Black", Krakoa is targeted by Knull, but Sunfire is instrumental in defending the island from the symbiotes due to their weakness to fire.
 Sunfire's powers are further amplified by Fabian Cortez, turning him into the "Krakoan Sun".
 Sunfire is killed by a symbiote-infected Cable, but is later resurrected by Krakoa's resurrection protocols.
 At the Hellfire Gala, Sunfire is elected to the X-Men due to his heroics.

 Sunfire eventually develops an interest in Arakko and begins spending time in the new mutant world.
 Arakko itself reaches out to Sunfire and requests that he rescue its Voice, Redroot, from Orchis.
 Sunfire travels to Otherworld and battles Redroot's captors, but Moira X stabs him in the heart with Redroot herself.
 Sunfire escapes with Redroot embedded in his chest.
-The pair are eventually saved by Apocalypse and participate in the ritual to raise Kaorak to fight against the forces of Genesis in the civil war on Arakko.
-After the war's end, Redroot is separated from Sunfire and fully restored, able to serve as Arakko's Voice once more.
-In mutantkind's war against Orchis, Sunfire leads the army of Arakko alongside Apocalypse.
-Apocalypse later asks Sunfire to succeed him as his heir but he declines the offer.
+Following a war on Arakko, Redroot is separated from Sunfire and fully restored, able to serve as Arakko's Voice once more.

 During the "One World Under Doom" storyline, Sunfire leads a resistance group based out of Asia against Emperor Doom, who orders the South Korean government to send the Tiger Division, renamed as Doom's Division, after him.
 Sunfire and his forces lure Doom's Division into an ambush off the coast of Hokkaido, revealing that Wave and Karma have been working for him as double agents.
-Sunfire convinces Taegukgi to form a truce with him against Doom, but White Fox appears, kills Sunfire, and has Doom's Division arrested for disobeying Doom.
-Sunfire is revealed to have faked his death with White Fox, who is secretly supporting his resistance.
+Sunfire convinces Taegukgi into forming a truce with him against Doom, but White Fox appears, kills Sunfire by absorbing his soul with a kiss, and has Doom's Division arrested for treason.
+In reality, Sunfire faked his death with White Fox, who was secretly supporting his resistance.
 Sunfire joins the renamed Tiger Division to help take down Doom while White Fox covers up their escape.

+During the "Queen in Black" crossover event, Sunfire is recruited into the Defenders to combat Hela.